2002–2003 Venezuelan general strike: Launch

-Indefinite strike
+Indefinite strikes

-Large pro- and anti-Chávez marches were held in the first weeks of the strike.
-On 6 December a Portuguese taxi driver named João de Gouveia killed three and injured 28 at Plaza Altamira.
+Large pro-Chávez and anti-Chávez marches were held in the first weeks of the strike.
+On 6 December, a Portuguese taxi driver named João de Gouveia killed three and injured 28 at Plaza Altamira.
 The opposition blamed Chávez, and the killings "energized the opposition movement".
-On 9 December the opposition declared the strike to be of indefinite duration, and said that only Chávez's resignation could end it.
+On 9 December, the opposition declared the strike to be of indefinite duration, and said that only Chávez's resignation could end it.

 Chávez took an increasingly hard line with PDVSA in an attempt to break the strike.
 On 12 December he fired four PDVSA executives leading the strike, after previously firing some in April.
 He continued to dismiss striking executives and managers on a daily basis, and by early January 300 were gone.

 Collapse

 The following year, "small- and medium-sized businesses reopened their doors, admitting that the strike now threatened to turn into a 'suicide watch' that could well bankrupt their businesses for good."
 The government gradually reestablished control over PDVSA, and oil production reached pre-strike levels by April 2003.